copilot-example-voting-app/cdk-workshop/README.md

 ```
 </details>
 <details>
-  <summary>Give me the answer<summary>
+  <summary>Give me the answer</summary>

   For the prefab answer we are going to initialize a Git repo in the project and then just checkout a remote project branch that is complete up to this step.
-Run the following commands:
+Run the following commands inside of your `cdk-workshop` folder:

   ```
   git init